Discover Tennessee History this Fall

 Nathan Bedford Forrest State Park and Johnsonville State Historic Park sit on opposite banks of the Tennessee River to the west of Nashville.
 These two parks, manned by opposing sides in America’s Civil War, provide a perfect backdrop for understanding one of the most defining conflicts in our country’s history.

-On November 2-3, these parks will co-host “Civil War Days” to honor the anniversary of the Battle of Johnsonville.
+On November 2, these parks will co-host “Civil War Days” to honor the 155th anniversary of the Battle of Johnsonville.
 In this battle, Confederate forces under the command of Nathan Bedford Forrest crossed the Tennessee River and attacked the fortification at Johnsonville.
-To mark the occasion, the parks will fire volleys across the water from artillery stationed on the bank.
+Mark the occasion as both parks shoot volleys across the water from artillery stationed on the bank.
 Infantry, cavalry and civilian demonstrations will help visitors understand and connect with the Civil War.

 Campsites and Cabins: Nathan Bedford Forrest State Park is home to both cabins or campgrounds.
 You can also find inn rooms, cabins and campsites at nearby Montgomery Bell State Park and Natchez Trace State Park.